 A few simple steps will help to keep your textile bird art in good condition:

-- Cleaning - please don't wash your bird art!
-If your birds become dusty you can try brushing them gently with a soft brush.
-Alternatively, you can use a handheld vacuum cleaner or the extension tube of a conventional one, on the lowest power setting.
+Cleaning - please don't wash your bird!
+If it becomes dusty you can try brushing it gently with a soft brush.
+Alternatively, you can use a hand-held vacuum cleaner or the extension tube of a conventional one, on the lowest power setting.
 Cover the end with a hosiery pop sock, securing it in place with an elastic band.
 With the vacuum on its lowest power, hold the bird in your other hand and dab the vacuum over the bird gently.

-- Moths and insects - I have not found moths or insects to be a problem with my bird art.
+Moths and insects - I have not found moths or insects to be a problem.
 The room I make and store them in is regularly treated against moths as a precaution - as is the wool yarn - but in my experience, moths only become a problem for wool left in dark and undisturbed places (which is where moths prefer to lay their eggs).
 If you display your bird in the daylight (as I hope you will!) and follow the care instructions outlined here, you shouldn't have too much trouble.
 If you are worried about moths, I use Protector C Insecticide which is a non-marking, environmentally friendly, fine, odour-less spray.

 The birds are dispatched with their legs and feet in a standing position.
 Should they not do so, you can adjust them by gently moving their feet until they stand upright.
 Their wire legs are not intended to be repeatedly moved into different positions.
 Doing so may weaken their ability to stand up.